 “We should teach the students, as well as executives, how to conduct experiments, how to examine data, and how to use these tools to make better decisions.”- Dan Ariely, professor of psychology and behavioral economics at Duke University and a founding member of the Center for Advanced Hindsight.

 Communicate clearly and repeat what is expected and what using data means.
 When writing specifications for new features or launching new products, explicitly communicate which metrics are important and how they should be collected.

 Reward employees who follow through.
 Data exploration makes your company better.
 Cherish it, highlight it, incentivize it and your employees will continue to embrace it.

 Test for curiosity, analytical thinking skills, and the ability to pick up tools and concepts quickly.
-Look for candidates with experience writing basic SQL requests or working with pivot tables.
+For example, for non-technical roles take note of experience writing basic SQL requests or working with pivot tables.
 It’ll be easier for them to pick up more sophisticated skills if you invest in them.

-When interviewing candidates, encourage them to show off their data curiosity and talk about previous experience.
+When interviewing candidates, encourage them to show off their data curiosity.
 Ask them, for example - “what was the most unexpected discovery you made using data?”, or “give an example of a situation where you wished you had taken a closer look at a particular dataset?”

 You don’t need to hire the “perfect” candidate, but if you can uncover which candidates have the fundamental skills and attitude to learn more, you’ll have a much easier time building out the data-centered culture you want.